zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 ### What is a Container?

 A container is an _isolated_ Linux process running on a Linux-based host operating system.
-They keyword here is _isolated_.
+The keyword here is _isolated_.
 A container has its own hostname, root filesystem, process IDs, mountpoints, and user IDs independent of the host OS.
 Even though a container is only a Linux process, this isolation of attributes from the host OS makes a container appear as a separate operating system with its own files, users, and network interfaces.

 ### Containers vs Virtual Machines